elijahbenizzy/awesome-python/README.md

 * [APScheduler](http://apscheduler.readthedocs.io/en/latest/) - A light but powerful in-process task scheduler that lets you schedule functions.
 * [django-schedule](https://github.com/thauber/django-schedule) - A calendaring app for Django.
 * [doit](http://pydoit.org/) - A task runner and build tool.
+* [hamilton](https://github.com/dagworks-inc/hamilton) - A lightweight framework for building and executing self-documenting data pipelines in python.
 * [gunnery](https://github.com/gunnery/gunnery) - Multipurpose task execution tool for distributed systems with web-based interface.
 * [Joblib](https://joblib.readthedocs.io/) - A set of tools to provide lightweight pipelining in Python.
 * [Plan](https://github.com/fengsp/plan) - Writing crontab file in Python like a charm.